edwardgoldring/website/content/home/projects.md

 +++
 "Elite Purges in Dictatorships" (book manuscript, working title)

-"Keep Your Enemies Close: When Do Dictators Refrain From Purging Disloyal Elites?"
+"Keep Your Enemies Close: Purging or Retaining Disloyal Elites?"

-"Explaining Local-Level Effectiveness: A Non-Stationary Analysis of the UN Peacekeeping Operation in the Democratic Republic of the Congo" (with Michael Hendricks and Bryce Reeder).
+"Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder)